aio-libs/aiohttp/docs/client_reference.rst

       Custom resolvers allow to resolve hostnames differently than the way the host is configured.

-      .. versionchanged:: 1.1

       The resolver is ``aiohttp.ThreadedResolver`` by default,
-         asynchronous version is not pretty robust but might fail in very rare cases.
+      asynchronous version is pretty robust but might fail in very rare cases.

    :param int family: TCP socket family, both IPv4 and IPv6 by default.
                       For *IPv4* only use :const:`socket.AF_INET`,
                       for  *IPv6* only -- :const:`socket.AF_INET6`.

-      .. versionchanged:: 0.18

-         *family* is `0` by default, that means both IPv4 and IPv6 are accepted.
-To specify only concrete version please pass :const:`socket.AF_INET` or :const:`socket.AF_INET6`
+                      *family* is ``0`` by default, that means both IPv4 and IPv6 are accepted.
+To specify only concrete version please pass
+                      :const:`socket.AF_INET` or
-         explicitly.
+                      :const:`socket.AF_INET6` explicitly.

    :param ssl.SSLContext ssl_context: SSL context used for processing
       *HTTPS* requests (optional).